junxit/us-congress-bills-110/bill.md

   - **(4)** *Model statute; qualifying statute* The terms Model Statute and Qualifying Statute means a statute as defined in section IX(d)(2)(e) of the Master Settlement Agreement.
   - **(5)** *Tobacco Product Manufacturer* The term Tobacco Product Manufacturer has the meaning given that term in section II(uu) of the Master Settlement Agreement.

 ## § 5.
-Inspection by Bureau of Alcohol, Tobacco, Firearms, and Explosives of records of certain cigarette and smokeless tobacco sellers
+Inspection by bureau of alcohol, tobacco, firearms, and explosives of records of certain cigarette and smokeless tobacco sellers; criminal penalty

+- **(a)** *Recordkeeping, reporting, and inspection* Section 2343(c) of title 18, United States Code, is amended to read as follows:
-- **(a)** *In general* Any officer of the Bureau of Alcohol, Tobacco, Firearms, and Explosives may, during normal business hours, enter the premises of any person described in subsection (b) for the purposes of inspecting—
+  > - **(c)** Any officer of the Bureau of Alcohol, Tobacco, Firearms, and Explosives may, during normal business hours, enter the premises of any person described in subsection (a) or (b) for the purposes of inspecting—
-  - **(1)** any records or information required to be maintained by such person under the provisions of law referred to in subsection (d); or
+  >   - **(1)** any records or information required to be maintained by such person under the provisions of law referred to in this chapter; or
-  - **(2)** any cigarettes or smokeless tobacco kept or stored by such person at such premises.
+  >   - **(2)** any cigarettes or smokeless tobacco kept or stored by such person at such premises.

-- **(b)** *Covered persons* Subsection (a) applies to any person who engages in a delivery sale, and who ships, sells, distributes, or receives any quantity in excess of 10,000 cigarettes, or any quantity in excess of 500 single-unit consumer-sized cans or packages of smokeless tobacco, within a single month.
-- **(c)** *Relief*
-  - **(1)** *In general* The district courts of the United States shall have the authority in a civil action under this subsection to compel inspections authorized by subsection (a).
-  - **(2)** *Violations* Whoever violates subsection (a) or an order issued pursuant to paragraph (1) shall be subject to a civil penalty in an amount not to exceed $10,000 for each violation.
-- **(d)** *Covered provisions of law* The provisions of law referred to in this subsection are—
-  - **(1)** the Act of October 19, 1949 (15 U.S.C.
-375; commonly referred to as the “Jenkins Act”);
-  - **(2)** chapter 114 of title 18, United States Code; and
-  - **(3)** this Act.
-- **(e)** *Delivery sale defined* In this section, the term delivery sale has the meaning given that term in 2343(e) of title 18, United States Code, as amended by this Act.
+- **(b)** *Penalties* Section 2344(b) of title 18, United States Code, is amended to read as follows:
+  > - **(b)** Whoever knowingly violates any rule or regulation promulgated under section 2343 or 2346 or violates section 2342(b) shall be fined under this title or imprisoned not more than three years, or both.

 ## § 6.
 Exclusions regarding Indian Tribes and Tribal matters

 - **(a)** *In general* Nothing in this Act or the amendments made by this Act is intended nor shall be construed to affect, amend, or modify—
   - **(1)** any agreements, compacts, or other intergovernmental arrangements between any State or local government and any government of an Indian tribe (as that term is defined in section 4(e) of the Indian Self-Determination and Education Assistance Act (25 U.S.C.
-450b(e)) relating to the collection of taxes on cigarettes or smokeless tobacco sold in Indian country (as that term is defined in section 1151 of title 18, United States Code);
+450b(e))) relating to the collection of taxes on cigarettes or smokeless tobacco sold in Indian country;
   - **(2)** any State laws that authorize or otherwise pertain to any such intergovernmental arrangements or create special rules or procedures for the collection of State, local, or tribal taxes on cigarettes or smokeless tobacco sold in Indian country;
-  - **(3)** any limitations under existing Federal law, including Federal common law and treaties, on State, local, and tribal tax and regulatory authority with respect to the sale, use, or distribution of cigarettes and smokeless tobacco by or to Indian tribes or tribal members or in Indian country;
+  - **(3)** any limitations under existing Federal or State law, including Federal common law and treaties, on State, local, and tribal tax and regulatory authority with respect to the sale, use, or distribution of cigarettes and smokeless tobacco by or to Indian tribes, tribal members, tribal enterprises, or in Indian country;
-  - **(4)** any existing Federal law, including Federal common law and treaties, regarding State jurisdiction, or lack thereof, over any tribe, tribal members, or tribal reservations; and
+  - **(4)** any existing Federal law, including Federal common law and treaties, regarding State jurisdiction, or lack thereof, over any tribe, tribal members, tribal enterprises, tribal reservations, or other lands held by the United States in trust for one or more Indian tribes; and
   - **(5)** any existing State or local government authority to bring enforcement actions against persons located in Indian country.
 - **(b)** *Coordination of law enforcement* Nothing in this Act or the amendments made by this Act shall be construed to inhibit or otherwise affect any coordinated law enforcement effort by 1 or more States or other jurisdictions, including Indian tribes, through interstate compact or otherwise, that—
   - **(1)** provides for the administration of tobacco product laws or laws pertaining to interstate sales or other sales of tobacco products;